Last Updated on December 27, 2020

 The nearby town of La Crucecita is where many resort workers live, and is also a tourist destination with budget hotels, shopping, restaurants, and nightlife.
 La Crucecita has beaches within walking distance or an inexpensive taxi ride away.
 If you’re looking for a budget-friendly base to explore the beaches of Huatulco and things to do here, La Crucecita is a good option.

-If you’d rather chill out at a resort for your getaway, I’ll also recommend hotels in the largest bays with mid-range to luxury Huatulco hotel stays.
+If you’d rather chill out at a resort for your getaway, I’ll also recommend hotels in the most popular beaches with mid-range to luxury Huatulco beach resorts.

 There really is no bad time to visit Huatulco!
 October through February are the driest months with the most sunny days.
 Expect high temperatures to reach the 70s.
 Huatulco’s rainy season is from June through September: these months average mid-80 degree days, and the humidity is high.
 September is the wettest month.